Is the world on the brink of a mental health crisis, thanks to COVID-19?

 Max had just started nursery, which meant we’d have more time – and hopefully more money.
-Business had started to slowly pick up again after a couple of particularly grim years – mostly caused by/toddler.
+Business had started to slowly pick up again after a couple of particularly grim years – mostly caused by the impossibility of working from home with a baby /toddler.
 On Christmas day, my parents surprised us with tickets to Florida for this spring.
 We were so excited.
 It felt like there was so much to look forward to: that there was finally some light at the end of the four-year-long tunnel we’ve been working our way through, and that, this year, things were going to be better.

 Then COVID-19 hit, and suddenly all of that was gone.